matthewdillard/site/content/work/terragotchi_tldr/index.md

 ---
 title: Terragotchi tldr
-linkTitle: Terragotchi
+linkTitle: Terragotchi tldr
 description: ‍Practice sustainable behaviors, develop environmental awareness, and navigate climate anxiety by taking care of a pocket-sized Earth.
 date:
-draft: "true"
+draft: false
 tags: []
 ---

-# Terragotchi

 > *Tend to your own pocket-sized Earth by learning and practicing sustainable behaviors and mindsets, supported by constructive strategies for navigating climate anxiety.*

 ## Overview